 SOUTHEAST FLORIDA INVENTORY OF TRANSIT ORIENTED DEVELOPMENT- RELATED PLANS AND ONLINE MAP

 For the best viewing experience, open this webpage in Microsoft Edge, Google Chrome, Safari, or Firefox.
-The online map is not fully supported with Internet Explorer.
+The online map can be viewed with Internet Explorer, but it is not fully supported.

-Planning for and implementing transit-oriented development (TOD) requires the collaboration of many different agencies and organizations, who each undertake TOD-related efforts.
+Planning for and implementing transit-oriented development (TOD) requires the collaboration of many different agencies and organizations that each undertake TOD-related efforts.
 To better track these efforts and understand how they support one another, the Florida Department of Transportation (FDOT) District Four inventoried all TOD-relevant plans and documents in Miami-Dade, Broward, and Palm Beach Counties, and populated the interactive map below with this information.

 The inventory and map are resources for TOD stakeholders who want to know what planning efforts have occurred by station area.
 These resources help TOD stakeholders plan for TOD in locations where premium transit service is anticipated.
 They also serve as a starting source for gathering information needed to assess a station area’s readiness for TOD.

 The text under the map briefly describes the information displayed and different features.
 The TOD Inventory of Plans contains a complete list of all TOD-related documents currently included in the inventory and map.

 Existing Corridors – Thin solid green lines include Metrorail, Metromover, Tri-Rail, and the South Miami-Dade Busway.